ghan/ghan.github.io/_posts/2018-12-15-Python-Cheatsheet.md

 title: Python Cheatsheet
 ---

-## Python Syntax and Common Patterns
-Not an exhaustive list, just a few things I find handy to keep in a cheat sheet.
+Python syntax and common patterns -- Not an exhaustive list, just a few things I find handy to keep in a cheat sheet.

 ### Variables and Types
 * Lists: `["a" , "b", "c"]`